 Unblock a clogged drain for free with baking soda

 Bicarbonate of soda to the rescue yet again!
 This time it's a marvel for unblocking hair or food-clogged drains.
 Pour one part baking soda, followed by one part vinegar down it, then cover with a wet cloth as the two react with one another to clean the drain naturally.
 Wait five minutes and then run some hot water to clear it.

 Clean your chopping board with lemon

-Our chopping boards get a lot of use, from joints of meat and fillets of fish, to cutting up fruit and vegetables most evenings - so it's no wonder they end up looking a bit tired.
+Our chopping boards get a lot of use, from joints of meat and fillets of fish to cutting up fruit and vegetables most evenings - so it's no wonder they end up looking a bit tired.
 Lemons are great for lifting stains from chopping boards, as well as removing any smells.
 Still not shifting?
-Sprinkle with baking soda and repeat.
+Sprinkle it with baking soda and repeat.